Kuuuube/Chatter_Generator/README.md

 ## Disclaimer:

 ### Chatter Generator has the potential to trip anti-cheats in some games when using high Chatter Intensity.
-I am not responsible for any consequences you may face from the use of this plugin.
+Use this plugin at your own risk.

 Reasonable use of Chatter Generator to add moderate amounts of chatter, shake, or noise is unlikely to cause issues.

-## Explanation of the values:
+## Chatter Generator Match Rate:

+Adds chatter every tablet report, matching your tablet's report rate.

 **Chatter Intensity:** The amount of chatter to be added.

-**Frequency:** The rate at which reports should be sent when using **Chatter Generator Variable Rate**.

-## Explanation of the filter types:
+## Chatter Generator Variable Rate:

-**Chatter Generator Match Rate:** Adds chatter every tablet report, matching your current tablet's report rate.
+Adds chatter based on the **Frequency** you specify, independent of your tablet's report rate.

-**Chatter Generator Variable Rate:** Allows a custom rate to be set for chatter to be generated from.
+**Chatter Intensity:** The amount of chatter to be added.

+**Frequency:** The rate at which chatter should be generated.
+This value should always be at or higher than your tablet's report rate.